api3dao/old-api3-docs/request-response-protocol/authorizer.md

 }
 ```

-When an Airnode receives a request, it will use authorizers to verify if the request should be responded to.
+When an Airnode receives a request, it will use authorizers to verify if it should be responded to.
 Therefore, an authorizer contract can be used to implement an arbitrary authorization policy depending on the arguments above (`requestId`, `providerId`, etc.).
-Note that the authorizer does not have to use all of arguments, and can even decide on external criteria such as `blockNumber` (e.g., "do not respond to anyone after block number N").
+Note that the authorizer does not have to use all of the arguments, and can even decide on external criteria such as `blockNumber` (e.g., "do not respond to anyone after block number N").

 Providers can assign a list of authorizer contract addresses to their endpoints.
 These authorizers can be general purpose ones, but also custom-implemented by the provider to fit a specific need.